-Located at the front of your upper arm, the biceps muscle is attached to bones of the elbow and shoulder by tendons.
-Following a biceps tear it is possible to bend the elbow reasonably well, but your elbow will not be able to complete certain actions, such as turning a door knob or screwdriver.
+Located at the front of your upper arm, the biceps muscle is attached to the bones of the elbow and shoulder by tendons.
+Following a biceps tear, you may still be able to bend the elbow reasonably well, but your elbow will not be usable to perform certain actions, such as turning a door knob or screwdriver.

 Biceps tendon tears at the elbow often occur after a sudden, forceful movement such as quickly lifting a heavy object.

 How do you know you have a Bicep Injury?

 When the biceps tendon ruptures, you’ll often hear a “pop.”
 Symptoms include:

 - Severe pain initially, which may lessen in the weeks following